abbodi1406/BatUtil/YAOCTRI/README.md

 - Installer.cmd
 the secondary script which is only used to execute the installation, depending on the already created the configuration ini file

-* Office LTSC is a branding for the volume licensing of Office 2021, both are the same product
+* Office LTSC is a branding for the volume licensing of Office 2024/2021

 * Project and Visio products are not available for the following languages by design:
 bg-BG, et-EE, hr-HR, lt-LT, lv-LV, sr-Latn-RS, th-TH, hi-IN, id-ID, kk-KZ, MS-MY, vi-VN, en-GB, es-MX, fr-CA